crmcog/sf-cog/docs/admin-guide/45-data-management.md

 # Data Management

+We deal with a few things about data in Salesforce in this chapter.

+> We love to deal with complex data. <br> -- No One

+## Batch Data Processing

 The typical way to get data in your salesforce org is for the users to type them in :).

-Unfortunately, that is not always possible -
+Unfortunately that is not always possible -

 1. There are other systems in the enterprise which collect data in hundreds or thousands of records
 1. You may be setting up Salesforce for the first time and importing data from an existing system